-- RG 166.281 All AFS licensees must give ASIC an audit report under s989B(3) of the Corporations Act for each financial year that includes information about compliance with the financial requirements that apply to you: see Section B. - RG 166.282 If you do not have to provide an audit report under s989B(3), you must still give ASIC an audit report about compliance with the financial requirements.
+- RG 166.273 All AFS licensees must give ASIC an audit report under s989B(3) of the Corporations Act for each financial year that includes information about compliance with the financial requirements that apply to you: see Section B. - RG 166.274 If you do not have to provide an audit report under s989B(3), you must still give ASIC an audit report about compliance with the financial requirements.
 You must also give ASIC this information if we request it for a specified period at another time: see s912C(2).
-As a licensed custodial or depository service provider, the information you must include in your audit report reflects the financial requirements that apply to you: see [CO 13/761]. - RG 166.283 Your audit report must include statements by a registered company auditor addressed to you and ASIC that, for the relevant period: - (a) in the auditor's opinion, you: - (i) complied with the any financial requirements applying to you; - (ii) had, at all times, cash flow projections (covering at least the following 12 months) that purported to, and on their face appeared to, demonstrate your solvency; and - (iii) correctly calculated the cash flow projections based on the assumptions you based them on; and - (b) following an examination of the documents you relied on to create your cash flow projections, the auditor has no reason to believe that: - (i) you did not satisfy s912A(1)(h) of the Corporations Act for managing the risk of having insufficient financial resources to meet any financial requirements applying to you; - (ii) you failed to prepare cash flow projections as required, failed to have these projections approved by your board, or failed to document the calculations used in creating the cash flow projections and explain why they are appropriate; and - (iii) the assumptions you used to create the cash flow projections were unreasonable.
+As a licensed custodial or depository service provider, the information you must include in your audit report reflects the financial requirements that apply to you: see ASIC Instrument 2023/648. - RG 166.275 Your audit report must include statements by a registered company auditor addressed to you and ASIC that, for the relevant period: - (a) in the auditor's opinion, you: - (i) complied with the any financial requirements applying to you; - (ii) had, at all times, cash flow projections (covering at least the following 12 months) that purported to, and on their face appeared to, demonstrate your solvency; and - (iii) correctly calculated the cash flow projections based on the assumptions you based them on; and - (b) following an examination of the documents you relied on to create your cash flow projections, the auditor has no reason to believe that: - you did not satisfy s912A(1)(h) of the Corporations Act for managing the risk of having insufficient financial resources to meet any financial requirements applying to you; - (ii) you failed to prepare cash flow projections as required, failed to have these projections approved by your board, or failed to document the calculations used in creating the cash flow projections and explain why they are appropriate; and

+(iii) the assumptions you used to create the cash flow projections were unreasonable.

-Note: We refer to the auditor statements in RG 166.283(a) as 'positive assurance' and the statements in RG 166.283(b) as 'negative assurance'.
-We expect that when giving negative assurance for the purposes of RG 166.283(b), the auditor will take into consideration any information from the audit for positive assurance.
+Note: We refer to the auditor statements in RG 166.275(a) as 'positive assurance' and the statements in RG 166.275(b) as 'negative assurance'.
+We expect that when giving negative assurance for the purposes of RG 166.275(b), the auditor will take into consideration any information from the audit for positive assurance.

-RG 166.284 If you are relying on the definition of 'incidental provider' to meet the NTA requirement in item 2 of Table 15, your audit report must also include a statement that the auditor has no reason to believe that you did not satisfy the requirement in RG 166.181(b) (in the definition of 'incidental provider').
+RG 166.276 If you are relying on the definition of 'incidental provider' to meet the NTA requirement in item 2 of Table 15, your audit report must also include a statement that the auditor has no reason to believe that you did not satisfy the requirement in RG 166.177(b) (in the definition of 'incidental provider').

-RG 166.285 If you are a licensed custodial or depository service provider, you must meet the NTA requirement in Table 15 that applies to you.
-If more than one row in Table 15 applies to you, you must comply with each row.
-You may use the same assets to meet the requirements in each row.
+RG 166.277 If you are a licensed custodial or depository service provider, you must meet the NTA requirement in Table 15 that applies to you.